Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Introduction

 Within the last few years, this growing field has also profited from novel event-driven detectors (EDD) based on the Timepix3 \cite{Poikela2014,Frojdh2015} and, more recently, the Timepix4 \cite{Llopart2022} technologies.
-In particular, they allow the continuous generation of a stream of detection event coordinates, rather than a collection of dense 2D scattering frames, hence ensuring higher data throughput \cite{Auad2023a,Kuttruff2024}, only limited by beam current.
-By enabling sub-$\mu$s probe position dwell times \cite{Jannis2022,Annys2025}, this led to a significant increment in the achievable number of scan points, extending electron ptychography to wider fields of view.
-This new EDD-based implementation, useful in the X-ray diffraction case \cite{Pfeiffer2018} as well, is thus especially relevant for beam-sensitive specimens \cite{Egerton2019} requiring low radiation doses.
+In particular, they allow the continuous generation of a stream of detection event coordinates, rather than a collection of dense 2D scattering frames.
+Hence, this ensures higher data throughput \cite{Auad2024,Kuttruff2024}, only limited by the maximum hit rate of the chip and thus usable in a certain range of sustainable beam currents, appropriate for low-dose measurements.
+By enabling sub-$\mu$s probe position dwell times \cite{Jannis2022,Annys2025}, this also led to a significant increment in the achievable number of scan points, extending electron ptychography to wider fields of view.
+This new EDD-based implementation, useful in the X-ray diffraction case \cite{Pfeiffer2018} as well, is thus especially relevant for beam-sensitive specimens \cite{Egerton2019}.